siovan/HumanistAcademicMarkdownEditing/README.md

 # MarkdownEditing

 Markdown plugin for Sublime Text.
-Provides a decent Markdown color scheme (light and dark) with more __robust__ syntax highlighting and useful Markdown editing features for Sublime Text.
+Provides a decent Markdown color scheme (light, dark and blackboard) with more __robust__ syntax highlighting and useful Markdown editing features for Sublime Text.
 3 flavors are supported: Standard Markdown, __GitHub flavored Markdown__, MultiMarkdown.

 ![MarkdownEditing][github]

-[Dark][github 2] and [yellow][github 3] theme available.
+[Dark][github 2], [yellow][github 3] and [blackboard][github 10] theme available.

 > Your kind donations will help [me](https://github.com/maliayas) pause my daily job and put more serious effort into the development of this plugin for the next 2 milestones ([2.0.5](https://github.com/SublimeText-Markdown/MarkdownEditing/issues?milestone=1&state=open) and [2.2.0](https://github.com/SublimeText-Markdown/MarkdownEditing/issues?milestone=2&state=open)).
 When they are completed, donation button will be removed.
 Thanks.
 >